ansible/terraform-provider-ansible/README.md

 # Terraform Provider for Ansible

 The Terraform Provider for Ansible provides a more straightforward and robust means of executing Ansible automation from Terraform than local-exec.
-Paired with the inventory plugin in [the Ansible cloud.terraform collection](https://github.com/ansible-collections/cloud.terraform), uses can run Ansible playbooks and roles on infrastructure provisioned by Terraform.
+Paired with the inventory plugin in [the Ansible cloud.terraform collection](https://github.com/ansible-collections/cloud.terraform), users can run Ansible playbooks and roles on infrastructure provisioned by Terraform.
 The provider also includes integrated ansible-vault support.

 This provider can be [found in the Terraform Registry here](https://registry.terraform.io/providers/ansible/ansible/latest).